AdobeDocs/mobile-services.nl-NL/help/ios/acquisition-main/t-testing-marketing-link-acquisition.md

    * `Analytics - Unable to parse acquisition service response (no contextData parameter in response)`

-      De reactie bevat geen `contextData` parameter.
+      De reactie bevat geen parameter `contextData`.

    * `Analytics - Acquisition referrer data was not complete, ignoring`

       `a.referrer.campaign.name` is niet opgenomen in  `contextData`.

    * `Analytics - Acquisition referrer timed out`